-In art at Michaela pupils are taught the traditional techniques of drawing and Art history.
-Teachers show pupils exactly how to use each media in depth step-by-step using the visualizer, there is no ‘guess work’ at Michaela.
-Pupils are given time to develop into skilfull artists so that when they progress into KS4/5 they are able to demonstrate their ideas and solve their personal creative problems using highly informed and high quality outcomes.
+In Art at Michaela, pupils are taught the traditional techniques of drawing and Art History.
+Teachers show pupils exactly how to use each media in depth step-by-step, using the visualizer.
+There is no ‘guess work’ at Michaela.
+Pupils are given time to develop into skilful artists so that when they progress into KS4/5 they are able to demonstrate their ideas and solve their personal creative problems using highly informed and high quality outcomes.

 Look at some of our Y7 pupils’ work by clicking here please.

 Look at some of our Y8 pupils’ work by clicking here please.

 Look at some of our Y9 pupils’ work by clicking here please.

 “In Art we learn both the core skills and the history of Art.
 We develop many methods and techniques to enable us to draw with accuracy and skill.
 We look to the Greeks to explore the proportion of the body, to the artists of the Renaissance for the rules of perspective through to the Expressionists to investigate colour value.
 We learn to appreciate and analyse artwork using key art vocabulary.
 Pupils at Michaela are able to find solutions to their own creative problems effectively having developed the appropriate skills and techniques across a range of media.”